Gopal-Khadka/GameHub2/README.md

 ## Rating Stars

 To represent the rating of the games, we will be using the star icons from `react-icons` library.

+## Shipping Static Data

+Since our genres' data ever changes, it is not necessary for us to fetch them each time.
+We can just store it in a static file called `genres.ts` where the data is exported as default.